christina-ml/unit-front-end-web-development/react-lifecycle-networking/lesson-notes/readme.md

 In this example, every time the user clicks on the `Update day` button, the day should be updated.

+>What happens when you click the `Update day` button?
+Nothing changes in state.
+The day is the same every time the user clicks the `Update day` button!
+How can we update the state for today to get a new day?

 You can do this by passing the `index` value into the dependency array:

 ```js